 The process is usually straightforward, but it must follow Texas law.
 A patient cannot simply buy medical marijuana without a physician evaluation and an active prescription in CURT.

 The first step is scheduling an appointment with a physician who can evaluate patients under the Texas Compassionate Use Program.
+Texas 420 Doctors explains the available medical marijuana evaluation services so patients can understand what they are booking before they move forward.

 During the appointment, the physician reviews the patient’s medical history, qualifying condition, symptoms, current treatment plan, and whether medical marijuana may be appropriate.